liflab/beepbeep-3-book/markdown/intro/README.md

 Many computing problems can be viewed as the evaluation of queries over data sources called *streams*.
 A stream is made of discrete data elements, called *events*; these can be as simple as a single number, or as complex as a special data structure with a large number of fields, a piece of text, or even a picture.

 Event streams can be generated from a wide variety of sources.
 A small temperature sensor that is periodically queried by a system produces a stream of numerical values.
-A web server log saved to a file contains the latest content of a stream that records page requests.
+A web server log saved to a file contains the latest content of a stream where page requests are recorded.
 Even your monthly credit card statement is a stream of timestamped payments and expenses.
 The rate at which such streams produce events can vary widely: your personal credit card stream probably contains no more than a few entries per day; a sensor can emit a temperature reading once per minute, while a very busy web server may log entries thousands of times per second.

 In most cases, these streams are not interesting by themselves.
+Rather, we are more likely to extract various kinds of information from them, in order to answer questions about their content.
+What is the maximum temperature reading over the last day?
+Have I ever bought something at grocery store two days in a row?
+How many times a certain page has been requested this week?
+Like the streams they refer to, the answer to these questions can be a single number, an interval, a table, a plot, or anything else.
+Computing the answer to these questions, in a nutshell, is the heart of stream processing.

+Stream processing can be found in an extremely wide range of applications, but it is not always named as such.
+For example, observing the behaviour of a program for testing purposes is often called *runtime verification*, yet the sequence of observations made on the program at various moments in time fits the definition of an event stream very well.
+Amplifying a feed of raw audio samples can also be seen as a very specific form of event stream processing, although an audio technician would probably never think about it in this way.
+Very often, a stream is analyzed and transformed on-the-fly, but this is not even a requirement: hence, reading a pre-recorded sequence of events from some static source also counts as stream processing.

+## Computations over streams

+At the onset, event stream processing looks like any normal programming activity.
+Given an input stream, one can write a script or a program in the language of their choice that performs the desired computation.

+1. As its name implies, the source of an event stream processor is a *stream*.
+This means that data elements arrive progressively, one event at a time.
+Accessing these event feeds is often more complex than simply opening a file or connecting to a database.
+2. We typically expect an answer to be produced as soon as it can be known.
+For example, if we want to calculate the average temperature on a window of the past 10 readings, the output value should be computed as soon as those 10 readings have been received.
+This "streaming" mode of operation is to be contrasted with a "batch" mode, where results for all windows of 10 events would be computed and output all at once at the end of the program.
+3. A stream unfolds in only one direction: forward.
+It is generally not possible for a stream processor to rewind an input stream and read previous events a second time.
+If something must be remembered about the past, it is up to the stream processor to store it somewhere.

+Some of these hypotheses can sometimes be modified.
+For example, if one is reading a stream from a pre-recorded file, it is indeed possible to move backwards and return to previous events, contrary to what condition #2 stipulates.

 ## What is BeepBeep?